Top Posts

 written by Livia

-Our second and last stop in North Macedonia was Skopje.
-We didn’t know what to expect and was quite surprised by this eclectic city.
-Skopje pretty much has it all, historical old town, brutalist architecture and a renovated city centre filled with sculptures.
-And when I say filled, I mean they’re everywhere!
-More on this later.
+Our second and final stop in North Macedonia was Skopje.
+We didn’t quite know what to expect and were surprised by this eclectic capital.
+Skopje seems to have a bit of everything: a historic Old Bazaar, brutalist architecture, and a city centre packed with statues and monuments.
+And when we say packed, we mean they’re everywhere.

-We spent a week in Skopje, rented a AirBnb close to the centre and really enjoyed our time here.
-It was also the cheapest capital we visited during our trip through balkan.
+We spent a week in Skopje, renting an Airbnb within walking distance of the centre, and really enjoyed our time there.
+It was also the cheapest capital city we visited during our journey through the Balkans, making it an easy place to slow down and explore at our own pace.

 You can find everything in Skopje